muhammad-tamim/interview-questions/README.md

 | Hoisted and initialized with undefined.                                      | Hoisted but not initialized(TDZ)                                                       | Hoisted but not initialized (TDZ)                                                      |
 | Can be re-declared and re-assign in the same scope.                          | Cannot be re-declared but can re-assign in the same scope.                             | Cannot be re-declared but can re-assign in the same scope.                             |
 | Declaring var globally adds it to window object as a property (in browsers). | Declaring const doesn't globally adds it to window object as a property (in browsers). | Declaring const doesn't globally adds it to window object as a property (in browsers). |

+## What is TDZ:

+TDZ (Temporal Dead Zone) is the period between variable declaration and initialization, during this time accessing that variable results in an ReferenceError.